AK97/polygenic-risk/README.md

 This repo contains a small, end-to-end script to compute a polygenic risk score (PRS) from GWAS summary statistics and a single individual's genotypes.

-The data used is Genome-Wide Association Data from BioBank and individual genomic data from the Personal Genome Project.
+The data used is Genome-Wide Association Data from the UK BioBank and individual genomic data from the Personal Genome Project.
 UCSC's LiftOver web tool was used to convert between genomic builds.

 Files
 ------------------